MyRandomShit/tech-progression/reference_materials/94_14_timeline_the_canvas.md

 - Cultural shifts: Media glorifies artists (they become new rock stars)
 - Result: Art careers become lucrative, prestigious

-**2. Make STEM Less Attractive (2010-2020):**
+**2. Reorient STEM as Servant of Art (2010-2020):**
-- Not directly sabotage—just make relatively less appealing
+- Not sabotage—redirect purpose
-- Tech salaries stagnate (compared to artists, who earn 5x)
-- Cultural messaging: "Engineers are boring, artists are visionaries"
+- Tech salaries: Lower than artists but still respectable
+- New cultural messaging: "Science serves beauty.
+Engineering enables art."
-- Education: Arts programs get massive funding, STEM gets moderate funding
+- Education: STEM taught as tool for artistic expression
+- Research funding: Only approved if it serves happiness, beauty, or meaning
-- Result: Best talent flows to arts, not STEM
+- Result: STEM continues, but directed toward aesthetic goals
+- Scientists/engineers: Respected as craftspeople serving artists

 **3. Redefine GDP (2015):**
 - Zero influences economists: "Creative output should count in GDP"